aneesas/1632-project/README.md

 TODO project description

 ## What's included?
 All of the project code lives in the iPython notebook titled `acrobot.ipynb`.
 There is explanatory text within the notebook describing each section's purpose.
+The core of the optimization is in the function `acrobot_swing_up`, which takes in boundary conditions and references to dynamics and cost functions (for which multiple options are defined in the notebook).

 ## Requirements
 Required packages found on [PyPI](https://pypi.org/) are listed in `requirements.txt` and can be installed via `pip` or similar.
 Additionally, the following tools are needed to run the included iPython notebook: